SaswatPadhi/pseudocode.js/README.md

-# PseudoCode.js - Beautiful pseudocode for the Web
+# Pseudocode.js - Beautiful pseudocode for the Web

-PseudoCode.js is a JavaScript library that renders pseudocode beautifully to HTML.
-The grammar of pseudocode specified by PseudoCode.js resembles that of Tex/LaTeX and its algorithm packages.
-TeX allows simple construction of math formulas.
-And LaTeX users who are already familiar with the algorithm packages can easily adopt PseduoCode.js.
+Pseudocode.js is a JavaScript library that typesets pseudocode beautifully to HTML.

+Pseudocode.js accepts a TeX-style input that borrows the algorithmic constructs from LaTeX's algorithm packages and produces a HTML output that looks (almost) identical to its LaTeX's counterpart.
+The usage of a TeX-style grammar enables
+simple construction of math formulas.
+And any user who already has some LaTeX experience should find pseudocode.js very intuitive.

 ## Demo
+Visit the [project website](http://www.tatetian.me/pseudocode.js) for a live demo.

 ## Usage
-Download PseudoCodo, and host the files on your server.
+Download [pseudocode.js](), and host the files on your server.
 And then include the `js` and `css` files in your HTML files:

 ```html